Homepage > Journal > What is flat design?

 Material is an expression of an attempt to combine and recognize the importance of realism, skeuomorphism, minimalism, and the tradition of simplifying design.

-Material Design - mailchimp
+Material Design - Mailchimp

 Source: Mailchimp.com